KhoaTo2616/KhoaTo2616/README.md

 - 🔭 I’m currently working on enhancing my WordPress website.
 - 🌱 I’m currently learning mostly everything that related to front-end development.
-- :office: I'm currently looking for a new opportunity as a Software Developer.
+- :eyes: I'm currently looking for a new opportunity as a Software Developer.

 ### Connect with me: